-After playing for twelve seasons with the Portland Trail Blazers and losing in the finals twice, Clyde decided he needed a change.
+Clyde decided he needed a change after playing for twelve seasons with the Portland Trail Blazers and losing in the NBA finals twice.
 Houston was calling, and Drexler decided it was time to make the switch — he joined Hakeem Olajuwon and the Rockets, and they won the championship the same season!

-Here’s what MJ had to say before one of their matchups in March of ’92.
+Here’s what Jordan had to say before one of their matchups in March of ’92.

 I’m just gonna try to contain him as much as possible.
 Try to force him to shoot the outside shot.
 And force him to his weaker hand, which is left.
 That’s what most people try to do with me.
-Hopefully, it can work against him.MJ
+Hopefully, it can work against him.Michael Jordan

 Michael stopped Clyde in the 1992 NBA Finals as Chicago beat Portland 4-2.
 Ultimately, Drexler was simply unfortunate to have played during the same era as MJ, just like Reggie Miller, John Starks, and many others.